Nemat-Allah-Aloush/Social-Media-Monitoring/README.md

 ## Requirements
 Here is a list of some of  the used libraries:
-a.	d2l: for building the sentiment analysis model.
+1.	d2l: for building the sentiment analysis model.
-b.	demoji: for replacing the emojis in tweets with their description.
+2.	demoji: for replacing the emojis in tweets with their description.
-c.	snscrape: a library to scrap tweets.
+3.	snscrape: a library to scrap tweets.
-d.
-Nltk: for natural language processing.
+4. Nltk: for natural language processing.

 ---
 ## Social Media Monitoring Steps